pmorie/kubernetes/docs/design/secrets.md

 ## Abstract

-A proposal for the distribution of secrets (passwords, keys, etc) to containers inside Kubernetes using a custom volume type.
+A proposal for the distribution of secrets (passwords, keys, etc) to the Kubelet and to containers inside Kubernetes using a custom volume type.

 ## Motivation